-CHAPTER 99-478
+CHAPTER 2000-417

-House Bill No. 1601
+House Bill No. 1487

-An act relating to the Okaloosa County Ocean City-Wright Fire Control District; repealing chapter 78-570, Laws of Florida, as amended; providing for the creation and boundaries of the Ocean City-Wright Fire Control District; providing for the election of district board of commissioners; providing for terms of office; providing for officers and meetings of such boards; providing for commissioners' compensation and expenses; requiring a bond; providing general and special powers of districts; exempting district assets and property from taxation; providing requirements and procedures for the levy of ad valorem taxes, non-ad valorem taxes, assessments, user charges, and impact fees; providing for referenda; providing for enforcement; providing for requirements and procedures for issuance of bonds; providing for referenda; providing for use of funds; providing for severability; providing for an effective date.
+An act relating to the Okaloosa County Destin Fire Control District: repealing chapter 82-335.
+Laws of Florida, as amended: providing for the creation and boundaries of the Destin Fire Control District: providing intent; providing definitions; providing for liberal construction: providing for the election of district board of commissioners: providing for terms of office: providing for officers and meetings of such boards: providing for commissioners' compensation and expenses; requiring a bond; providing general and special powers of districts: exempting district assets and property from taxation; providing requirements and procedures for the levy of ad valorem taxes. non-ad valorem taxes, assessments, user charges, and impact fees: providing for referenda: providing for enforcement: providing for requirements and procedures for issuance of bonds: providing for referenda; providing for creation, expansion, and merger of the district boundaries; providing for use of funds; providing for severability: providing for application: providing an effective date.